lucashuet93/apiops-vnet-github/README.md

 The [API Management configuration](./apimartifacts/) contains 3 versions of the [Swagger Petstore API](https://petstore.swagger.io).
 The separate versions use slightly different versions of the Swagger Petstore Open API spec and thus expose different endpoints/functionalities.
 The Swagger Petstore is stored as an API Management backend and each API version includes a `<set-backend-service/>` policy that references it.
 The three API versions are all added to the same `swagger-petstore` Product.

 The Application Insights Instrumentation Key is stored as a Key Vault secret, which is referenced by the API Management `Logger-Credentials` named value.
 API Management contains a Logger resource that connects to the Application Insights resource via the `Logger-Credentials` named value, and sends diagnostics to Log Analytics.
+Diagnostic settings are applied to all APIs, and `v3` of the Swagger Petstore demonstrates diagnostic settings applied to a specific API.

 The values stored in the base API Management configuration correspond to the dev environment.
 Importantly, when the configuration is applied to the prod environment, API Management should connect to the production environment's supporting resources, not the ones in the dev environment.
 The [configuration.prod.yaml](./configuration.prod.yaml) file is used to override resource IDs to point at the prod environment's Key Vault, Log Analytics, and Application Insights resources.
 It additionally contains overrides for the Swagger Petstore backend, but the same url is currently used for both environments.